-Australian sentry guards an American Boeing B-17 in the early morning as
+Australian sentry guards an American Boeing B–17 ‘Flying Fortress’ in the

-soldiers of the 128TH Infantry, 32D Division, wait in
+early morning as Soldiers of the 128TH Infantry, 32D

-the distance to board a plane for New Guinea at Amberly Field,
+Division, wait in the distance to board a plane for New Guinea at Amberly

 By 25 September, the 128TH had completed its movement to Seven-Mile Strip near Port Moresby.
 The Japanese were able to frequently bomb this airfield, but the engineers could repair it quickly enough to keep it open.